Punjabi Wedding Rituals

 13. Varmala

 Upon entering the wedding venue, the groom is directed towards the stage and made to stand upon the small pedestal.
 At an auspicious muhurta, the bride enters the stage and the couple exchange garlands.
-The ceremony performed is called varmala which is filled with great fun.
+The ceremony performed is called varmala, which is filled with great fun.

-14. Madhuperk
+14. Madhupark

 15. Kanyadaan